Rammsauer/raspStream/README.md

 # Overview

-Python Script which plays random videos on Raspberry Pi 3 model B. <br>
+Python script which plays random videos from a pool in the browser.
+The script was written for a Raspberry Pi 3 Model B, with the additional browser addons it is platform independent.

+For the Raspberry Pi it is recommended to set the screen resolution to 1280x720 and the GPU memory to 128 MB in the settings.
+This can be achieved in the console with the command. <br>
+``
+sudo raspi-config
+``

 ### Chromium Add-ons